prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     probability (p).
 It returns the value of n so that: P(N <= n; lambda) = p.
     The lambda parameter must be a positive real number (of type DOUBLE).
     The probability p must lie on the interval [0, 1).

+.. function:: inverse_t_cdf(df, p) -> double

+    Compute the inverse of the Student's t cdf with given degrees of freedom for the cumulative probability (p): P(N < n).
+The degrees of freedom must be a positive real value.
+    The probability p must lie on the interval [0, 1].

 .. function:: inverse_weibull_cdf(a, b, p) -> double